-Escape from the self-imposed genre ghetto (Wish-Fulfilment, Part 2)
+Escape from the self-imposed genre ghetto (Wish Fulfillment, Part 2)

 Right off the bat, I am clearly the audience he is simultaneously writing to and satirizing—anyone who knows me will see how neatly skewered I am by his admonishment to those who disdain entertainment in literature: